AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 >
 >The following requirements apply to the latest 2.4.x patch release of Adobe Commerce and Magento Open Source.

+### Browsers

+Storefront and Admin:

+-  Microsoft Edge (latest and previous major version)
+-  Firefox (latest and previous major version; any operating system)
+-  Chrome (latest and previous major version; any operating system)
+-  Safari (latest and previous major version; macOS only)
+-  Safari Mobile for iPad 2, iPad Mini, iPad with Retina Display (iOS 12 or later), for desktop storefront
+-  Safari Mobile for iPhone 6 or later; iOS 12 or later, for mobile storefront
+-  Chrome for mobile (latest and previous major version [Android 4 or later] for mobile storefront)

 ### Mail server

 Mail Transfer Agent (MTA) or an SMTP server

+### Memory

+Upgrading the applications and extensions you obtain from the Commerce Marketplace and other sources can require up to 2 GB of RAM.
+If you are using a system with less than 2 GB of RAM, we recommend you create a [swap file](https://support.magento.com/hc/en-us/articles/360032980432); otherwise, your upgrade might fail.

 ### Operating systems (Linux x86-64)

 Linux distributions, such as RedHat Enterprise Linux (RHEL), CentOS, Ubuntu, Debian, and similar.
 Microsoft Windows and macOS are not supported.

-### PHP extensions

->[!NOTE]
->
->The [PHP installation instructions](prerequisites/php-settings.md) include a step for installing these extensions.

-{{$include /help/_includes/templated/php-extensions.md}}

-Refer to [official PHP documentation](https://php.net/manual/en/extensions.php) for installation details.

-### PHP OPcache

-We strongly recommend you verify that [PHP OPcache](https://php.net/manual/en/intro.opcache.php) is enabled for performance reasons.
-The OPcache is enabled in many PHP distributions.
-To verify if it is installed, see our [PHP documentation](prerequisites/php-settings.md).

-If you must install it separately, see the [PHP OPcache documentation](https://php.net/manual/en/opcache.setup.php).

-### PHP settings

-We recommend particular PHP configuration settings, such as `memory_limit`, that can avoid common problems when using Adobe Commerce and Magento Open Source.

-For more information, see [Required PHP settings](prerequisites/php-settings.md).

-### PHPUnit

-PHPUnit (as a command-line tool) 9.0.0

-### RAM

-Upgrading the applications and extensions you obtain from the Commerce Marketplace and other sources can require up to 2 GB of RAM.
-If you are using a system with less than 2 GB of RAM, we recommend you create a [swap file](https://support.magento.com/hc/en-us/articles/360032980432); otherwise, your upgrade might fail.

-### System dependencies

 Adobe Commerce and Magento Open Source require the following system tools for some operations: